Because some times are better than others.

 No. 3: When there’s no guilt.

 If you have a moment, think about your emotional attachments with food, and you may find that eating certain foods make you feel guilty or ashamed.
 It is not necessary to feel this way.
 Food doesn’t hold a moral value.
 It’s not right or wrong.
 It’s not good or bad.
 It’s just food.
+If you find food stressful then you might find this article helpful.

 Don’t ruin the experience of 4 out of 5 senses being blown away by the moment that is popping a piece of chocolate in your mouth.
 Eat it.
 Enjoy it.
 Own it.
 You chose to do it.
 Don’t feel guilty.
 Feel empowered.
 You are the master of your mouth and there’s nothing wrong with enjoying something that you love.